 If you are struggling with debt, the possibility of a fresh financial start through the Nevada bankruptcy process may appeal to you.
-But while there are plenty of benefits to filing for protection under the bankruptcy code, it is important to understand that your decision to file can have lasting effects on your finances and lifestyle.
+But while there are plenty of benefits to filing for protection under the bankruptcy code in Las Vegas, it is important to understand that your decision to file can have lasting effects on your finances and lifestyle.
 Those consequences will remain in place even if you ultimately never obtain a bankruptcy discharge.

 The first consideration when it comes to filing bankruptcy is the effect it will have on your credit score.
 Upon filing, you can expect your credit score to drop immediately.
 In some cases, this can include a drop by hundreds of points.
 The negative effect on your credit score will remain for years after your case is discharged, which is one factor that can make getting a home after bankruptcy tricky.

 Your credit score is important because it directly impacts the interest rate you must pay on your mortgage.
 A high credit score is a signal to your potential lender that you are likely to make your payments on time.
 The inverse, a low credit score, suggests that you are a riskier bet.
 And while a lower credit score may not disqualify you completely from a home loan, it can result in a much higher interest rate on your mortgage.
 In other words, your credit score can be the difference in tens of thousands of dollars of interest over the years.
 And with a bankruptcy on your record, you can expect your credit score will lead to less than favorable interest rates.
 And if your credit score is too low, you may be unable to find a lender willing to finance your home purchase at any interest rate.